Fall 2024 Teaching: Virginia Woolf (Grad Seminar)

 Scholarly Activities: 2023 in Review

-1. I got a grant.
+1. I was on a grant.
 Last year, the most interesting news for me was probably the grant I am a part of, "Responsible Datasets in Context."

 The grant is split between five different universities and is funded by the Mozilla Foundation.
 The total grant award is $150,000, of which Lehigh University will be getting around $25,000.
 The lead PI on the grant is Melanie Walsh of the University of Washington.
 We'll be working on the grant outputs this coming spring (2024), so expect to hear more about it soon.